Chinese Yams / Dioscorea

 Meridians: Kidney, Lung, Spleen

-Key Actions: Tonifies and Supports Spleen and Stomach, Tonifies and Supports Lung Qi, Tonifies the Kidneys/Stabilizes and Binds, Helps Bind Essence (Jing), Nourishes Blood/Calms Shen (Spirit/Awareness).
+Key Actions: Tonifies and Supports the Spleen and Stomach, Tonifies and Supports Lung Qi, Tonifies the Kidneys/Stabilizes and Binds, Helps Bind Jing (Essence), Nourishes Blood, Calms Shen (Spirit/Awareness)

-Medicinal Uses: Diarrhea, fatigue, spontaneous sweating, lack of appetite, chronic cough, wheezing, this herb moistens and is neither hot nor cold, therefore it is often used for wasting and thirsting disorder, treats spermatorrhea, frequent and scanty urination, nocturnal emissions and vaginal discharge.
+Medicinal Uses: Fertility (including improving sperm count), longevity, diarrhea, fatigue, spontaneous sweating, lack of appetite, chronic cough, wheezing, this herb moistens and is neither hot nor cold, therefore it is often used for wasting and thirsting disorder, treats spermatorrhea, frequent and scanty urination, nocturnal emissions and vaginal discharge, softens skin, calms anxiety, builds Blood.

 Parts Most Frequently Used: Root, Tuber